microsoft/aksworkshop/_entries/03-01b scaling.md

 you cannot have more than one eventlistener instance listening to a specific queue.

-1. Configure captureorder to scale as load increases
+1. Configure the Capture Order process to scale as load increases

-2. Ensure captureorder can sustain the required load.
+2. Ensure Capture Order can sustain the required load.

 3. Scale other parts of the application as required.